SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 </html>
 ```

-If you have not read **Part 2 of Learning to Code**, I briefly outline the difference between learning to code for frontend web and mobile applications is vs. learning to code for the backend of an app.
+## What does the boiler plate mean?

-This boiler plate that you copy into your workspace, or pen, is parsed - or read - by the web browsers.
+The boiler plate that you copy into your workspace, or pen, is parsed - or read - by the web browsers.
 If the syntax is wrong and you miss an opening or closing tag, the program breaks and will not run.
 Each browser has its own JavaScript engine that parses HTML, CSS and JavaScript in a different way.

+- lang - tells the browser which "human" language the page is written in - here it is english or eng
+- dir - is the direction the language is written in, ltr being left to right
+- meta - is the meta data that the browser reads or parses to transform the `.html` file into binary code
+- utf - is the unicode text format, or how a "human" language's text format is converted into binary code or a "computer" readable language
+- viewport, device-width, and 1 - all refer to the amount of space on the device the user is viewing or the "viewport" for a desktop, tablet or mobile device.
+This is well explained in the [W3 docs on viewports](https://www.w3schools.com/css/css_rwd_viewport.asp)

 The reason why computer code is written according to strict rules (the syntax of the code) or protocols is to ensure that there is a uniform, consistent way of writing code that can be read or parsed by different browsers.